 Hometown Tourist Project Week # 36 ~ Kenosha, Wisconsin

 By: Deb R.

 Hi, my name is Deb and I’m here to tell you about why I love my hometown Kenosha, WI.
-Once you finish learning why Kenosha is a great place to live and visit, then head on over to my new under-construction blog Our Everyday Ruff Life where my friend Nina and I blog about ways we share a full life with our dogs and our efforts to support their health hoping they will longer and stronger lives.
+Once you finish learning why Kenosha is a great place to live and visit, then head on over to my new under-construction blog The Progressive Pup I blog about ways to share a full life with my dogs and my efforts to support their health hoping they will longer and stronger lives.

 The city of Kenosha is where I call home now and have for the past 20 plus years.
 I originally grew up in a small farming town in central Illinois prior to spreading my wings and heading off to college.
 College led to jobs, and a job brought me up to the lush green state of Wisconsin.
 Kenosha has roughly a population of 100,000 folks, I like to refer to it as a little-big town.
 A big town because it has everything and anything that you could ever ask for.
 But there’s also a small town feel because there are still deep roots of families who have stayed here and raised generation after generation.

 Here are some wonderful things to do in Kenosha, WI!
 You can see why I love my hometown so much!

 Full of natural resources, Kenosha is nestled along the western shore of Lake Michigan.
 The second largest of the 5 great lakes and the only one that is located entirely within U.S borders.
 It is a privilege to be able to jump in my car on any given day and travel a few short miles to witness the sun as it rises above this breathe taking freshwater “ocean”.
 As you can imagine people enjoy time on the water including fishing charters, sailing, speed boats, jet ski, kayaking, and windsurfing to name a few.